 Please note: Due to COVID-19 restrictions, a date-specific ticket or reservation will be required for all visitors.
 The cardholder presenting one of the above-mentioned cards must purchase a ticket for themselves, then can reserve a ticket for their companion at no extra charge.
 Please visit our tickets page to make a reservation or book your tickets.
 The date-specific ticket and companion/carers card must both be presented upon entry.

-Wheelchairs are available for hire from the Information Desk located near the zoo entrance.
-The hire cost is $15, which is inclusive of a $10 deposit.
-It is recommended that if you wish to hire a wheelchair for your zoo visit, to book in advance by contacting our friendly bookings team on 08 8267 3255.
+Wheelchairs are available for hire for a cost of $5.
+If you wish to hire a wheelchair, please book prior to your zoo visit by contacting our team on 08 8267 3255.

 Zoos SA is unfortunately unable to allow assistance animals on site at Adelaide Zoo.
 Temporary accommodation for assistance dogs can be provided; however, it is recommended leaving service animals at home.
 If required, Zoos SA recommends visiting with a companion who can assist during your visit.